oliverlars/Picoblaze/README.md

 This will then run the program and once finished display the stack and ram locations

+Alternatively, running `pico.bat <name of source>` will compile the source and then run the virtual machine after

 ```
 start:
 	load s0, 0x34